akim77/readme/README.md

 ## Things I’m working on
 Being new to Shippo, I’ll be working on the 4 areas below during my first 90 days: people, process, product, and strategy.
-* People: I’m planning on investing a lot of my time getting to know my team, various stakeholders in Shippo, and our customers.
+* **People**: I’m planning on investing a lot of my time getting to know my team, various stakeholders in Shippo, and our customers.
-* Process: I’d like to get a pulse for team culture/health around how the team conduct product discovery and delivery.
+* **Process**: I’d like to get a pulse for team culture/health around how the team conduct product discovery and delivery.
 Are we practicing good hygiene to understand customer problems and come up with solutions?
-* Product: In-depth review of our current product, how our customers use our product, and where things fall short.
+* **Product**: In-depth review of our current product, how our customers use our product, and where things fall short.
-* Strategy: Develop a compelling merchant experience product strategy that helps us focus on where to execute and why.
+* **Strategy**: Develop a compelling merchant experience product strategy that helps us focus on where to execute and why.

 ## How you can help me
-* On boarding: Help me understand the industry, customers, user journey, jobs to be done, competitors, 5-10x growth opportunities, your product area, and more.
+* **On boarding**: Help me understand the industry, customers, user journey, jobs to be done, competitors, 5-10x growth opportunities, your product area, and more.
 I’d like to soak up as much knowledge and information as possible.
-* Do thoughtful, good work.
+* **Do thoughtful, good work**.
 Tell me if there’s something preventing you from doing this, and we’ll work together to address it.
-* Bias to action.
+* **Bias to action**.
 Beauty of product management is that there’s no one single solution.
 Instead of waiting, move problems forward with creative ways.
-* Communicate.
+* **Communicate**.
 If there’s a problem, please bring it up.
 I generally interpret silence as “things are fine”.
 Don’t save urgent matters for 1:1.
-* I like explicit and specific asks.
+* **I like explicit and specific asks**.
 I’m better at helping when I have a good idea of what you need.
 “Take a look” is less helpful than “I’m looking for feedback on X and Y, by end of this week”.
-* Bring your whole self to work.
+* **Bring your whole self to work**.